-- L. Anti-Hedging.
-Within the above Insider Trading Policy is a prohibition, applicable to both officers and Directors, against hedging Holding Company stock. - M. CEO Stock Ownership Requirement.
+- M. Anti-Hedging.
+Within the above Insider Trading Policy is a prohibition, applicable to both officers and Directors, against hedging Holding Company stock. - N. CEO Stock Ownership Requirement.
 As a Director, the CEO is subject to the same Holding Company stock ownership requirement as are all Directors.
 See the Directors Guide information above.
-The CEO is not compensated for his services as a Director. - N. Executive Compensation Policy.
+The CEO is not compensated for his services as a Director. - O. Executive Compensation Policy.
 The Compensation Committee is responsible for the development and administration of policies regarding executive compensation and obtains input from management and outside consultants as appropriate.
 The Compensation Committee approves executives' overall compensation levels and increases.
-It oversees executive compensation and benefit programs, and administers the Holding Company's and Bank's incentive plans.
+It oversees executive compensation and benefit programs and administers the Holding Company's and Bank's incentive plans.
 The Compensation Committee sets the compensation of the Chief Executive Officer.
 The executive officers are paid by Civista Bank for their services to the Holding Company, Civista Bank and the other subsidiaries of the Holding Company.
 They receive no compensation directly from the Holding Company.

 The Compensation Committee's determinations are based in large part upon information concerning the compensation paid by similarly sized financial institutions.
-From and after 2018, the Compensation Committee has retained a compensation consultant, Compensation Advisors (now known as Newcleus Compensation Advisors "Newcleus"), to provide peer information and recommendations concerning the base salaries, incentives and total compensation to be paid to executives.
-In making compensation decisions for 2021, the Compensation Committee considered certain peer information and recommendations by Newcleus, in conjunction with a study offering information about base salaries at similar institutions.
+From and after 2018, the Compensation Committee has retained a compensation consultant to provide peer information and recommendations concerning the base salaries, incentives and total compensation to be paid to executives.
+The current consultant is Blanchard Consulting Group ("Blanchard").
+In making compensation decisions for 2023, the Compensation Committee considered certain peer information and recommendations by Blanchard, in conjunction with a study offering information about base salaries at similar institutions.